loicortola/led-controller/README.md

  * [Install ESP8266 Arduino filesystem uploader plugin](https://github.com/esp8266/arduino-esp8266fs-plugin)

 **NB: You can find a previous version for NodeMCU (in LUA) in previous commits.**

+## Schematics
+See [Issue #1](https://github.com/loicortola/led-controller/issues/1) for current prototype schematics.
+**Seeking contributions for EAGLE schematics for a circuit-board.**

 ## Setup